MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/reference.md

 <!-- ------------------------------ -->
 #### Hide network errors

-By default, the **Console** tool logs network errors.
-For example, the following figure shows a network error message in the **Console** tool.
-The error is due to an HTTP response with the status code of `404`:
+By default, the **Console** tool logs network errors:

 ![A '404' network error message in the Console](./reference-images/network-404-error.png)

+The error shown above is due to an HTTP response with the status code of `404`.

 To hide network errors, click the **Console Settings** (![Console Settings icon](./reference-images/settings-button-icon.png)) button, and then select the **Hide network** checkbox.